Azadegan League: Since 2015

 Before the start of the 2015–16 Azadegan League season, they returned to a classic league format.
 20 clubs participated in 2015–16, before the number of teams were reduced to 18 one season later.
 Paykan won the 2015–16 season, sitting seven points clear of Machine Sazi.
-In 2017, Pars Jonoubi Jam promoted sensationally to the Persian Gulf Pro League after winning the 2016–17 Azadegan League.
-Also Sepidrood returned to the highest Iranian league after 25 years.

 Like in the 2016–17 season, Nassaj was also involved in a dramatic season finish in the 2017–18 Azadegan League.
 At the last matchday, five teams had the chance to promoted.
 Naft Masjed Soleyman drew 2–2 with Mes Rafsanjan and won the league, while Nassaji defeated Rah Ahan 6–0 in Tehran's Takhti Stadium and became runners-up with 64 points thanks to a better goal difference than Khooneh be Khooneh.

 Format

 In the past, the format and number of teams were changed for various times.
 Since 2016, the league comprises 18 teams.
 Over the course of a season, which runs annually from July to the following May, each team plays twice against the others in the league, once at home and once away, resulting in each team competing in 34 games in total.
 Three points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the league table by points gained, then goal difference, then goals scored and then their head-to-head record for that season.
 At the end of the season, the top two teams are promoted to the Persian Gulf Pro League and the bottom three teams are relegated to League 2.
 Furthermore, all teams in the Azadegan League can participate in the Hazfi Cup.